bazedgul/Resume-Scanner/README.md

 # Resume-Scanner
-Its console Output - you can Upload job description file and Resume file to check criteria and percentage of Job
+Its console Output - you can Upload job description file and Resume file to check criteria and percentage of Resume matches with Job description -